Themify Builder Review

 It doesn’t affect my usability rating but I really don’t like Arial in a UI.
 It’s just not an attractive font.

-Themify’s Modules and Blocks Menu
+Themify’s Elements Menu

 Themify Builder uses a sidebar and a “plus” icon inside the live editor at the bottom of existing rows to add new elements and rows.
 This second menu is a dropdown similar to that used by WP Bakery and Divi in their user interface.
 I don’t think that it works any better for Themify than it does for those other page builders.

-Elements and modules can also be accessed by clicking the plus icon at the bottom of a row.
+Elements can also be accessed by clicking the plus icon at the bottom of a row.
 This opens a small window that drops down.
 The window is far too small to accommodate the number of options available.
 Also be aware that if you activate this window in the bottom most section of your layout, then the window will be cut off by the bottom of the screen.
 This makes more than half of the options inaccessible.

 Unfortunately, Themify uses the same small window to display pre-built rows.
 The small size of the layout thumbnails makes it hard to get an idea of what the layout will look like full-size.